Federal agencies are required by statute to purchase products as designated or specified under this program.

 Life Cycle Cost Savings

 An efficient product is cost effective when the energy costs saved over the life of the product exceed the additional upfront cost (if any) of the more efficient model.
 Energy Star considers both upfront costs and lifetime energy cost savings when setting required efficiency levels.
 Federal purchasers may assume that Energy Star-qualified products and products meeting FEMP-designated efficiency requirements are life-cycle cost effective.
-On its Purchasing & Procurement page, Energy Star offers MS-Excel-based calculators to estimate how much money and energy you can save purchasing ENERGY STAR office equipment products.

-Contributes to meeting The Guiding Principles for High Performance and Sustainable Buildings
+Contributes to meeting The Guiding Principles for Sustainable Federal Buildings